 - They reduce carbon emissions

-Fossil fuels: Reducing carbon footprint- reducing CO2 emissions
+Fossil fuels: Reducing carbon footprint- Reducing CO2 emissions

 How can air filters reduce your fossil fuel usage and carbon footprint?

-The best way to reduce fossil fuel usage with air filters is to reduce the amount of energy that is being used in the air filtration system.
+The best way to reduce fossil fuel usage with air filters is to reduce the amount of energy that is being used in an air filtration system.
 Fossil fuels are used in most countries to generate electricity and using the right type of air filter can reduce energy consumption.
 How to Save Energy with Air Filters

 How can I reduce my carbon footprint with air filters?

-You can reduce your reduce CO2 emissions and reduce your carbon footprint by using a variable frequency drive (VFD) for the fans in your HVAC system.
-By using VFD, you can actually regulate the level at which the fans run from 0 to 100%.
+You can reduce your reduce CO2 emissions and reduce your carbon footprint by using a variable frequency drive (VFD) system for the fans in your HVAC system.
+By using a VFD, you can actually regulate the level at which the fans run from 0 to 100%.
 You can run the fans at a higher speed, using more electricity, when your building is full of people, and run them at a much lower speed, using much less electricity, when the building is empty.

 Decarbonization and Net Zero